jeffbass/imagehub/README.rst

 .. image:: docs/images/coyote-events.png

-The log shows the coyote motion events (in **bold**) as "Barn".
+The log shows the coyote motion events (in **bold**) from "Barn".
 It also shows events from 2 other Raspberry Pi computers that were sending at the same time, "WaterMeter" and "BackDeck".
 Motion events create camera images like the 2 shown above.
 Temperature events are gathered by sensors attached to the Raspberry Pi computers' GPIO pins.
+This log and these images were saved by the imagehub program running on a Ubuntu computer that was receiving events and images from a dozen imagenodes running on Raspberry Pi computers.
+The log shows event messages from 3 of those imagenodes (WaterMeter, BackDeck and Barn).

 .. contents::